YouBase/white-paper/applications.md

 For example,
-Mr. User could enter a lab, show that his identity matches with a tradtional ID or, simply present his UnPatient token that has already been signed.
+Mr. User could enter a lab, show that his identity matches with a tradtional ID or, simply present his YouBase token that has already been signed.
 The public key token is then verified as belonging to Mr. User.
 The phlebotomist takes his blood sample, notes the date/time, and the sample is then permanently associated with the Mr. U's token/private-key.
 The sample is processed using the lab's existing system.
-The results (data) are sent to Mr. User's UnPatient wallet and can only be opened/viewed by the token/secure-key.
+The results (data) are sent to Mr. User's YouBase wallet and can only be opened/viewed by the token/secure-key.

 This could work for any kind health care transaction, creating validated identity and a universal set of address to which patient information could be signed.
 Using this kind of a system we expect will also improve data quality as each data entry will require a digital signature linked to the person who entered the information.